Tracking the effects of climate change on Arctic animals is no easy task | CBC News

 Built by a team of international researchers, the Arctic Animal Movement Archive pulls together more than 200 animal tracking studies by universities, governments and conservationists from the last 30 years.
 And a large amount of data came from here in Canada.

-"We worked for three years to … bring a lot of people together to create the archive," said Gil Bohrer, a civil and environmental engineer at Ohio State University and one of the leading authors of the study, which was recently published in the journal Science.
+"We worked for three years to … bring a lot of people together to create the archive," said Gil Bohrer, a civil and environmental engineer at Ohio State University and one of the lead authors of the study, which was recently published in the journal Science.

 The archive features tracking information collected from GPS devices worn by 86 species that live across the Arctic and subarctic regions from Canada to Greenland to Russia — everything from puffins to wolves to seals.